BallAerospace/cosmos-website/_docs_v5/3_tools/data_extractor.md

 ### Adding Targets Packets Items

 Data Extractor provides Target, Packet, Item drop downs to select the items you want to export.
 When you select a Target the Packet drop down defaults to \[All\] which sets the button to "Add Target".
 This would add EVERY item defined in EVERY packet in the target.
-NOTE: This can be a LOT of telemetry points but any added point can be removed.
+Note: This can be a LOT of telemetry points but any added point can be removed.

 ![Select Target](/img/v5/data_extractor/select_target.png)

 When you select a Packet the Item drop down defaults to \[All\] which sets the button to "Add Packet".
 This would add EVERY item defined in the specified packet.
-NOTE: This can be a LOT of telemetry points but any added point can be removed.
+Note: This can be a LOT of telemetry points but any added point can be removed.

 ![Select Packet](/img/v5/data_extractor/select_packet.png)